-Although the CARES Act allows for a carryback of the net operating losses generated in 2018 and 2019, due to uncertainty in the timing of receiving Internal Revenue Service approval for non-automatic accounting method changes, a reserve has been recorded against the benefit derived from this carrying back that the net operating losses generated; therefore, for the three months ended March 31, 2020, the reserve for uncertain tax positions was \$2.9 million.
-There is no reserve recorded at March 31, 2019.
+Although the CARES Act allows for a carryback of the net operating losses generated in 2018 and 2019, due to uncertainty in the timing of receiving Internal Revenue Service approval for non-automatic accounting method changes, a reserve has been recorded against the benefit derived from this carrying back that the net operating losses generated; therefore, for the six months ended June 30, 2020, the reserve for uncertain tax positions was \$2.9 million.
+The 2018 refund claim was filed June 30, 2020.
+There is no reserve recorded at June 30, 2019.
+Although we expect to take advantage of certain tax relief provisions of the CARES Act, we do not believe it will have a significant impact on our short-term or long-term liquidity position.

-Income tax expense (benefit) during interim periods is based on our forecasted annual effective tax rate plus any discrete items, which are recorded in the period in which they occur.
+Income tax expense during interim periods is based on our forecasted annual effective tax rate plus any discrete items, which are recorded in the period in which they occur.
 Discrete items include, but are not limited to, such events as changes in estimates due to finalization of income tax returns, tax audit settlements, tax effects of exercised or vested stock-based awards and increases or decreases in valuation allowances on deferred tax assets.

-Our income tax benefit was \$2.2 million for the three months ended March 31, 2020 compared to an income tax expense of \$2.7 million, which includes a \$0.1 million of discrete tax expense for the three months ended March 31, 2019.
-Our operating tax rate before discrete items was 28.0% and 33.6% for the three months ended March 31, 2019 and 2020, respectively.
-We recorded \$0.7 million of additional tax expense in the three months ended March 31, 2020 related to the impairment of goodwill and other intangibles for businesses that were previously acquired as a stock acquisition, which caused an increase of 3.6% in our operating tax rate.
+Our income tax expense was \$2.1 million and \$3.4 million for the three months ended June 30, 2019 and 2020, respectively and \$4.8 million and \$1.3 million for the six months ended June 30, 2019 and 2020, respectively.
+Our operating tax rate before discrete items was 29.2% and 33.5% for the three months ended June 30, 2019 and 2020, respectively and 33.3% for the six months ended June 30, 2019 and 2020, respectively.

+The increase in our overall effective tax rate is due to the unfavorable tax impact of impairment of goodwill and other intangibles recorded in the first quarter of 2020 for businesses that were previously acquired through stock acquisitions.

-Computation of Earnings (Loss) Per Common Share
+Computation of Earnings Per Common Share

-Basic earnings (loss) per share is computed using the weighted average number of common shares outstanding during the period.
+Basic earnings per share is computed using the weighted average number of common shares outstanding during the period.
 Diluted earnings per share is computed using the weighted average number of common and dilutive common equivalent shares outstanding during the period.
 Dilutive common equivalent shares consist of stock options.